• Home

 When:

 When a puppy comes into their new home, the first 8-16 weeks are a critical socialising period, where the young pup is eager to learn and understand their new world and everything in it.
+This time can sometimes also coincide with a puppy's first Fear period.

 How:

+Allow your dog to take their time and watch triggers from a safe distance.
 Reward curiosity and calm behaviour towards new and unusual objects, and reward and praise your dog to build a positive association.

 Socialising Checklist